Arashzakernezhad/Portfolio/README.md

 # Portfolio
 Three different applications made by me in three different environment.

-AxeMan is a game in Android (Java) with having Animation, reaction and using storage.
+AxeMan is a game in Android (Java) with having animation, reaction and using storage.

 C# application is a Windows application for data entry and management.